 Key Laravel security features: high-level protection for websites

 Laravel is known to be a secure PHP framework for creating websites and applications.
 Those with a need for high levels of protection often choose Laravel.
-But why is security one of Laravel advantages?
+But why is security one of Laravel's advantages?
 Let’s learn the reason.
 We will review the key Laravel website security features that will help you keep your website and business safe.

 First, why website security is important